Multi4More Designing Multispecies Swards for Agronomic, Livestock and Environmental Performance

 Maximise Yields with Multispecies Mixtures

-Multi4More aims to promote eco-friendly livestock farming in Ireland by optimising forage production, reducing nitrogen inputs, improving soil health, and increasing overall yields through the use of multispecies mixtures and resource development
+Multi4More aims to investigate more environmentally sustainable livestock farming in Ireland by optimising forage production, reducing nitrogen inputs, improving soil health, and increasing overall yields through the use of multispecies mixtures

 Addressing the Environmental Impact of Livestock Farming